Amala Food Nutritional Values | Health Benefits | Health Risk

 Carbohydrate 28g

-Amala is a rich source of carbohydrates owning to the fact that yam is an important source of carbohydrate for many people of the Sub Saharan region particularly in the yam zone of West Africa.
+Amala is a rich source of carbohydrates because yam is an important source of carbohydrates for many people in the Sub-Saharan region particularly in the yam zone of West Africa.

 Amala Food Health Benefits

-The Health Benefits Amala Food are discussed below:
+The Health Benefits of Amala Food are discussed below:

-- Amala food nutritional benefits help to build your body formation and keep the body intact and helps it to fight bacterial and viral diseases.
+- Amala food’s nutritional benefits help to build your body formation keep the body intact and help it to fight bacterial and viral diseases.

 - It aids in weight loss.
 The fiber content in Amala helps to flush out toxins from the body making you feel light after eating this food.

-- Vitamin A helps with good eyesight, brain formation, and also lowers inflammations.
+- Vitamin A helps with good eyesight, and brain formation, and also lowers inflammations.

 - Amala controls the body’s blood formation, stops blood clotting, and stabilizes your blood pressure.

-- It aids to lower bad cholesterol due to its high water content and fiber.
+- It aids in lowering bad cholesterol due to its high water content and fiber.

-- Amala lifts your body immunity; lessens the risk of colon cancer, controls diabetes, nourishes your skin.
+- Amala lifts your body’s immunity; lessens the risk of colon cancer, controls diabetes, and nourishes your skin.

-- Lastly, it provides the body with essential minerals, it improves hair texture and aids indigestion.
+- Lastly, it provides the body with essential minerals, improves hair texture, and aids indigestion.

 Eat Amala Food and Live Healthy.